2030 Bilingual Nation: Economy

 In the policy's development blueprint issued by the Executive Yuan, the two major goals of the policy are to "cultivate the English proficiency of the people" (厚植國人英語力) and "enhance national competitiveness" (提升國家競爭力).
 One of the visions presented is to "provide people with high-quality jobs and enhance Taiwan's economic development" (提供人民優質工作機會，提升臺灣經濟發展).

 An editor of the Liberty Times believes that to strengthen Taiwan's competitiveness in the international market, English proficiency is necessary.
 This can attract foreign investments and allow international banks to set up financial centers, especially foreign businessmen who are leaving Hong Kong because of the Mainland Chinese government.

 According to a survey by Chun Shin Ltd., the organization conducting TOEIC tests in Taiwan, nearly 60% of enterprises have put more focus into English in the past three years than before.
 If the TOEIC test is used to measure English proficiency, the average score of TOEIC test-takers in Taiwan in 2020 is 564, which is lagging behind Hong Kong (589), Malaysia (634), and South Korea (683).
 Andrew Wylegala, President of the American Chamber of Commerce in Taiwan, thinks that if Taiwan is to compete with regional financial centers such as Singapore and Hong Kong, a bilingual policy is essential.
 A study by the English department of National Taiwan Normal University found that the number of words taught in English classes in Taiwan is lower than in mainland China, South Korea, and Japan.

 National Defense

-The bilingual policy safeguards Taiwan's sovereignty by promoting exchange between the Taiwan (ROC) government and its people with other English-speaking countries, thereby bridging the gap between them and showing sincerity to the United States amidst the Sino-American rivalry.
-When National Chung Cheng University held the "Taiwan-US Education Initiative: Establishing a Global Education Partnership Seminar" (台美教育倡議：建立全球教育夥伴關係研討會), the foreign minister, Joseph Wu, said that educational cooperation is the best way to establish partnerships in various fields and connect the culture and society of Taiwan and the US.
-Sandra Springer Oudkirk, director of the American Institute in Taiwan, said that she hoped that the seminar would help more Americans come to Taiwan to learn Chinese and enable Taiwan to achieve its goal of bilingual education in 2030.
+The bilingual policy safeguards Taiwan's sovereignty by promoting exchanges between the Taiwan (ROC) government and its people with other English-speaking countries and thereby deepening its relationship with them at a time they are all experiencing tensions in their relationships with China.
+At a seminar entitled "Taiwan-US Education Initiative: Establishing a Global Education Partnership Seminar" (台美教育倡議：建立全球教育夥伴關係研討會) which was held at National Chung Cheng University, Joseph Wu said that educational cooperation was the best way to establish cultural and social connections between Taiwan and the US.
+Sandra Springer Oudkirk, director of the American Institute in Taiwan, said she hoped more Americans would visit Taiwan to learn Chinese, teach English and help Taiwan achieve its goal of bilingual education by 2030.